bitcoin-core/bitcoincore.org/_posts/en/posts/schnorr-sigagg.md

 In the near term, Schnorr signatures are being considered as viable replacement for two important functions of the Bitcoin protocol: OP_CHECKSIG & OP_CHECKMULTISIG.

-The former is currently used to check ECSDA signatures against their respective public key according to the message in a transaction.
-By switching to an equivalent that checks for Schnorr signatures rather than ECSDA, the opcode can be used to authorize a spend requiring multiple signatures which would typically require calling OP_CHECKMULTISIG.
+The former is currently used to check ECDSA signatures against their respective public key according to the message in a transaction.
+By switching to an equivalent that checks for Schnorr signatures rather than ECDSA, the opcode can be used to authorize a spend requiring multiple signatures which would typically require calling OP_CHECKMULTISIG.
 Using a priori interaction not observable by the network, the collection of signers compute a combined public key along with a common signature which is verified by the new OP_CHECKSIG with the benefits of increased privacy and reduced costs.

 The latter involves threshold scenarios where only n-of-m signatures are necessary to authorize a transaction.
 The current implementation of OP_CHECKMULTISIG validates all of the public keys and associated signatures required by the threshold policy.
 Because the computation scales linearly with the number of participants, Schnorr propose a much more efficient scheme which replaces the list of signatures with a single combined one along with a subset of the required pubkeys.